trashtiergames/snaketime/readme.md

 ## Doors
 <img alt="Doors" src="/readme-images/door-banner.png?raw=true">

 This bring us to a classic challenge to game developers, [doors](https://www.theverge.com/22328169/game-development-doors-design-difficult).
 Much as the PlayerWalkState checks for objects, it also checks for two zones related to doors.
-These zones are loaded into the world the same way as the other objects as well.
+These zones are loaded into the world from LDtk the same way as the other objects.

 ### KeyCheckZone
 <img alt="KeyCheckZone screenshot" src="/readme-images/key-check-zone.png?raw=true">